 How do we keep personal information secure?

-Portsmouth City Council will process your personal information appropriately and legally in accordance with the UK General Data Protection Regulation and Data Protection Act 2018.
+Portsmouth City Council will process your personal information appropriately and legally in accordance with the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
 Information is held in a secure database which is only accessible to staff within Portsmouth City Council’s Public Health Intelligence Team.
 These staff members are trained in data protection / information governance.

 We have processes to securely protect these records and we only keep information for as long as is necessary and in accordance with the law.